huggingface/community-events/jax-controlnet-sprint/README.md

 If you need extra space, you can follow [this guide](https://cloud.google.com/tpu/docs/setup-persistent-disk#prerequisites) to create a persistent disk, attach it to your TPU VM, and create a directory to mount the disk.
 You can then use this directory to store your dataset.

+As a side note, the TPU VM allocated to your team has a 3 TB persistent storage drive attached to it.
+To know how to use it, check out [this guide](https://cloud.google.com/tpu/docs/setup-persistent-disk#mount-pd).

 #### Data preprocessing

 Here we demonstrate how to prepare a large dataset to train a ControlNet model with canny edge detection.
 More specifically, we provide an [example script](./dataset_tools/coyo_1m_dataset_preprocess.py) that: